The Delayed September CPI Report is Out. Here's What it Signals for the Fed.

 According to CME FedWatch, futures traders are now pricing in a 99% chance the Fed will issue its next quarter-point rate cut at its meeting next week.
 Odds for a December rate cut have risen to 97% from 73% one month ago.

-While delayed by one week, the BLS released today's data so that the Social Security Administration could calculate the cost-of-living adjustment (COLA).
+While delayed by a little over a week, the BLS released today's data so that the Social Security Administration could calculate the cost-of-living adjustment (COLA).
 But with data collection services still suspended, it's unclear when we'll see the next CPI report.

 That said, with the September CPI data now in the books, here's some of what economists, strategists and other experts around Wall Street have to say about the results and what they could mean for investors going forward.